ojimenez20/ojimenez20.github.io/index.md

+theme: jekyll-theme-cayman
-title: welcome to ojimenez20's homepage !
+title: Welcome to ojimenez20's homepage !
-discription: Feel free to bookmark this to keep an eye out on my projects updates Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+description: Feel free to bookmark this to keep an eye on my project updates Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown